Honda Integra: Type R performance and reviews

 In Japan, the Integra is revered as one of the best sports cars of the '90s.
-On Japanese car review show “Best Motoring” the Integra Type R punched well above its weight competing with fastest 4WD Turbo cars of the time, the Nissan Skyline GTR and the Subaru WRX STI.
+On Japanese car review show “Best Motoring” the Integra Type R punched well above its weight competing with the fastest 4WD turbocharged cars of the time, the Nissan Skyline GTR and the Subaru WRX STI.

 It has been acclaimed by motoring journalists worldwide, including Evo magazine, which named the Type R 'the greatest front-wheel-drive performance car ever', and TheAutoChannel.com, which similarly called it 'the best handling front-wheel drive car ever'.

 Four-wheel Drive Integra (DB9)

 The third generation also saw the production of a four-wheel drive option.
 Available only in the four-door sedan, the ZXi4WD (93–95) and Xi4WD (95-00) had 1.6L SOHC ZC engines coupled to a version of Honda's Real Time 4WD.

-Integra SJ (EK3)
+Integra SJ (EK3) (1996)

-The Integra SJ (standing for "Sedan Joyful") was a rebadged Civic Ferio, (a Honda Primo product) with modified headlamps and grille similar to the Orthia's and slightly larger rear lights that were also utilized on the Japanese market Civic LEV sedan.
+The Integra SJ (standing for "Sedan Joyful") was a rebadged Civic Ferio (a Honda Primo product) with modified headlamps and grille similar to the Orthia's and slightly larger rear lights that were also utilized on the Japanese market Civic LEV sedan.
 The Integra SJ was sold in Japan at Honda Verno dealerships.
 It originated from the Honda Domani, another derivative of this vehicle sold at Honda Clio locations.
 It was made from 1996 to 2001, and used the 1493 cc D15B engine.
 Honda's press material of the time indicated that the SJ was intended to provide a "formal sedan" for the Integra range; another reason may have been to sell Ferios using a more sporting model name at Honda Verno dealerships in Japan, as was the case with the Nissan Laurel Spirit.

 In Thailand, the Integra SJ was sold as the Isuzu Vertex, the last Isuzu passenger car ever for that market.
 It followed Isuzu's practice of selling Honda models as Isuzus which started with the Gemini; with Honda also selling Isuzu's sport utility vehicles in Japan and North America (some as Acuras in the latter market), and pickup trucks in Thailand.